sbpark88/sbpark88.github.io/_posts/2022-10-11-control-flow.md

     print("It's hot.
 Turn on the air conditioner.")
 }

-// Prints It's hot.
+// It's hot.
 Turn on the air conditioner.
 ```

 #### <span style="color: rgba(166, 42, 254, 1)">2. `if` statements with `else` clause</span>